CMA Test Questions Explained

 If you’re anything like me, you don’t love exams that are designed with multiple choice questions.
 Sometimes being able to see potential answers makes you second guess yourself and you end up choosing the wrong answer.

-Unfortunately, if you plan on earning your CMA certification you cannot avoid them.
+Unfortunately, if you plan on earning your Certified Management Accounting certification, you cannot avoid them.
 Each part of the exam is comprised of 100 CMA multiple choice questions and you have to get at least 50% of them correct to even move on to the essay questions.

 Don’t worry though.
 I’ve got a few helpful tips and suggestions to help you navigate the MCQ portion of the exam.